evykassirer/notes/cs341/341notes.md

 Polynomial-time Turing Reductions

 - Suppose Π1 and Π2 are problems (not necessarily decision problems).
 A (hypothetical) algorithm A2 to solve Π2 is called an *oracle* for Π2
 - Suppose that A is an algorithm that solves Π1, assuming the existence of an oracle A2 for Π2.
-(A2 is used as a subroutine within the algorithm A)
+(A2 is used as a subroutine within the algorithm A - helper function)
 - Then we say that A is a Turing reduction from Π1 to Π2, denoted Π1 <=^T Π2
 - A Turing reduction A is a polynomial-time Turing reduction if the running time of A is polynomial, under the assumption that the oracle A2 has unit cost running time